marekbujko/mb-astrometric/README.md

-# mb-astrometric
-AstroMetric - Multispectral Simulator
+# AstroMetric - Multispectral Simulator

+AstroMetric is a comprehensive astro-simulation sandbox
+covering: astrophysics, observational methods and cosmology.